masagrator/SaltyNX/README.md

 Remember to restart Switch.

+> [!IMPORTANT]
-In case of any issues after updating, remove whole SaltySD folder and put fresh one from release.
+> In case of any issues after updating, remove whole SaltySD folder and put fresh one from release.

 ---